anuragmgithub/aws_cloudformation/README.md

 Fn::Sub
 Ref

+## Mappings
+You use the Fn::FindInMap intrinsic function to retrieve values in a map.
+You can't include parameters, pseudo parameters, or intrinsic functions in the Mappings section. example : basic mapping
+Mappings:
+  RegionMap:
+    us-east-1:
+      "HVM64": "ami-0ff8a91507f77f867"
+    us-west-1:
+      "HVM64": "ami-0bdb828fd58c52235"
+    eu-west-1:
+      "HVM64": "ami-047bb4163c506cd98"
+    ap-southeast-1:
+      "HVM64": "ami-08569b978cc4dfa10"
+    ap-northeast-1:
+      "HVM64": "ami-06cd52961ce9f0d85"

+Pseudo parameters reference:
+Pseudo parameters are parameters that are predefined by AWS CloudFormation.
+You don't declare them in your template.
+Use them the same way as you would a parameter, as the argument for the Ref function.
+The following snippet assigns the value of the AWS::Region pseudo parameter to an output value:
+Outputs:
+  MyStacksRegion:
+    Value: !Ref "AWS::Region"

+AWS::AccountId

+Returns the AWS account ID of the account in which the stack is being created.

+AWS::NoValue

 ### Does the order of resource definitions matter? ?
 The order of resource declaration within a CloudFormation template doesn't usually matter, but defining dependencies correctly is crucial for successful stack creation.